mmorella-dev/my-dotfiles/README.md

 ## Beautiful dotfiles for beautiful people

 Amateur configuration for my own personal installation of macOS and Fish.
-These are unstable, and you probably shouldn't use these.
+This repository is highly unstable, and you probably shouldn't use it in its entirety.

 ### Terminal Theme